danielbarnes175/MinecraftRunningShoesMod/README.md

 	- Iron Running Shoes
 	- Diamond Running Shoes
 - 5 Sprinting Shoe Types:
-	- Same as running shoes, but gives a great speed boost.
+	- Same as running shoes, but gives a greater speed boost at the cost of being more expensive to create.
 - Each pair of running shoes gives the same base speed (default speed * 1.5).
 Sprinting shoes are more expensive variants that boost run speed by 300% (default speed * 3).
 - Different tiers are so you get armor values equal to that of the vanilla boots of the same tier.
 	- Don't have to make the trade-off between speed vs armor.